symfony-cmf/symfony-cmf-docs/bundles/menu.rst

 Dependencies
 ------------

-This bundle is extending the `KnpMenuBundle`_.
+This bundle extends the `KnpMenuBundle`_.
 Unless you change defaults and provide your own implementations, this bundle also depends on:

 * **CmfRoutingBundle** - if you want to generate routes for content objects.